 Psychics and other natural healers have had a hard time since the scientific revolution of the 17th Century.

-Critical analysis of our field can be difficult when there are black holes in scientific research on parapsychology.
+Critical analysis of our field can be difficult to find.
+There are black holes in scientific research on parapsychology.

-At the same time, while science struggles to explain the workings inside an atom, there are still natural phenomena that – so far – cannot be measured or understood by scientific means.
+While science struggles to explain the workings inside an atom, there are other natural phenomena that – so far – cannot be measured or understood by scientific means.

-Until then, we must follow breadcrumbs to find more rational arguments explaining psychic phenomena and other alternative / complementary healing methods.
+The curious must must follow breadcrumbs to find more rational arguments explaining psychic phenomena and alternative / complementary healing methods.

 Before we go further, a word of caution…